Table of Contents

 Are you planning a trip to Delhi, India’s fascinating capital city?
 This perfect 3 day Delhi itinerary includes all the must-visit places, and the best things to do, plus a lot of insider tips.
 Planning a visit to Delhi can feel overwhelming.
 There is simply so much of everything: History, culture, art, shopping, markets, parks, three UNESCO World Heritage sites, 174 National Protected Monuments, hundreds of state protected monuments, and more than 33 million people.
 Delhi is not a city you see, it’s a city you experience.
 And the famous foods of Delhi cannot be overlooked, either.

 This jam-packed guide on how to spend three days in Delhi will give you a solid plan to cover a lot of ground and experience the magic that is Delhi.
 From the crowded lanes of Chandni Chowk and Old Delhi, to the lofty architecture of Humayun’s Tomb, a UNESCO world heritage site, to leafy Lodhi Garden and the grandeur of Connaught Place, this perfect Delhi itinerary will help you explore one of the most historical cities on earth.
+Note, Delhi is the first stop on every Golden Triangle tour of India.

 This Insider’s Guide to an ideal 3 day itinerary in Delhi is a guest post by Suzanne of Suzanne Wanders Delhi.
 Suzanne lives in Delhi with her dog Watson.